Congratulations, your visitor converted!

 Experian reported in 2010 that “transactional emails that include cross-sell items have 20 percent higher transaction rates than those without.”

 For this to work, make sure your recommendations are appropriate.
-Disney Store, for instance, clearly needs to work on their back-end plumbing, as they’re recommending the same exact product the customer has just purchased:
+This Disney Store order confirmation e-mail, for instance, clearly needed some back-end plumbing work, as it was recommending the same exact product the customer has just purchased:

 3. Get Customer Feedback and Build Social Proof